go-coldbrew/data-builder/README.md

 func BuildGraph(executionPlan Plan, format, file string) error
 ```

-BuildGraph helps understand the execution plan\, it renders the plan in the given format please note we depend on graphviz\, please ensure you have graphviz installed
+BuildGraph helps understand the execution plan, it renders the plan in the given format please note we depend on graphviz, please ensure you have graphviz installed

 ## func GetFromResult